 Do you feel invisible?
 If so, search within, sweet reader, and visit your inner beauty.
 Have you been so worried and obsessed about your outer look that you have forgotten that 80% of your beauty is the inner you?

-The inner you control your posture, your smile, your emotions, your wit, your gait, your self-confidence, and your thinking.
-Start acknowledging your inner attributes, and you will feel your confidence rise.
+The inner you controls your posture, your smile, your emotions, your wit, your gait, your self-confidence, and your thinking.
+Start acknowledging your inner attributes, and your confidence will rise.
 Trust me, your outer beauty will take on a new look when you realize you have great self-worth.

 When you reach this conclusion, the muscles in your face will no longer be tight, and your smile will be warm and sincere.
 You will walk taller, laugh more, and have a ‘visibly’ beautiful presence.
 This is inner beauty at its finest.